Marcelo Torres: Pafos and loans

 On 13 September 2020, Pafos announced the signing of Torres.

 On 17 June 2022, Riga announced the loan of Torres until the end of the season.

 On 24 January 2023, Akritas Chlorakas announced the return of Torres on loan until the end of the season.

 International career

 Argentina national youth teams

-Torres made his international debut for Argentina at youth level in 2017 and represented his nation at the 2017 Campeonato Sudamericano Sub-20, ending as the tournament's joint-top scorer with five goals in seven appearances.
+Torres made his international debut for Argentina at youth level in 2017 and represented his nation at the 2017 South American Youth Championship, ending as the tournament's joint-top scorer with five goals in seven appearances.
 Later that year, he took part in the FIFA U-20 World Cup and scored twice before Argentina were eliminated from the group stages.